wocn-unicamp/TraceFL-Net-Sim/README.md

 traces/net_join/
 ```

-The seed suffix is removed from the resulting experiment name, while observations from all seeds are preserved.
+The seed suffix is removed from the output experiment name, while observations from all seeds are preserved in the combined trace.

 ---

-# 9. Network and Training-Time Analysis
+## 9. Network and Training-Time Analysis

 Several scripts under `traces/` operate on the network-simulation outputs.

-## Computation-time CDFs
+### Computation-Time CDFs

 ```text
 plot_cdf_computation_time.py
 ```

-reads the joined network traces and generates grouped CDFs of the `computation-time` field.
+This script reads the combined network traces and generates grouped CDFs of the `computation-time` field.

 Run: